farag2/Sophia-Script-for-Windows/README.md

   * Music
   * Pictures
   * Videos
-* Install free (light and dark) "Windows 11 Cursors Concept v2" cursors from [Jepri Creations](https://www.deviantart.com/jepricreations/art/Windows-11-Cursors-Concept-v2-886489356) on-the-fly;
+* Install free (light and dark) "Windows 11 Cursors Concept v2" cursors from [Jepri Creations](https://www.deviantart.com/jepricreations/art/Windows-11-Cursors-Concept-v2-886489356) on-the-fly
-* Uninstall UWP apps displaying their localized packages names;
+* Uninstall UWP apps displaying their localized packages names
   * Script generates installed UWP apps list [dynamically](#localized-uwp-packages-names)
-* Disable Windows features displaying friendly packages names with pop-up form written in [WPF](#screenshots);
-* Uninstall Windows capabilities displaying friendly packages names with pop-up form written in [WPF](#screenshots);
-* Download and install the [HEVC Video Extensions from Device Manufacturer](https://apps.microsoft.com/detail/9N4WGH0Z6VHQ) to be able to open [HEVC](https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding) format;
+* Download and install the [HEVC Video Extensions from Device Manufacturer](https://apps.microsoft.com/detail/9N4WGH0Z6VHQ) to be able to open [HEVC](https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding) format
-* Set an app as default one for specific extension without the "How do you want to open this" pop-up using special [function](https://github.com/DanysysTeam/PS-SFTA);
+* Set an app as default one for specific extension without the "How do you want to open this" pop-up using special [function](https://github.com/DanysysTeam/PS-SFTA)
 * Export all Windows associations.
-Associations will be exported as Application_Associations.json file in script root folder;
+Associations will be exported as Application_Associations.json file in script root folder
 * Import exported JSON file after a clean installation.
-You need to install all apps according to exported JSON file to restore all associations;
+You need to install all apps according to exported JSON file to restore all associations
-* Install any supported Linux distribution for WSL displaying friendly distro names with pop-up form written in [WPF](#screenshots);
+* Install any supported Linux distribution for WSL displaying friendly distro names with pop-up form written in [WPF](#screenshots)
-* Create scheduled tasks with a native toast notification, where you will be able to run or [dismiss](#native-interactive-toasts-for-the-scheduled-tasks) tasks;
+* Create scheduled tasks with a native toast notification, where you will be able to run or [dismiss](#native-interactive-toasts-for-the-scheduled-tasks) tasks
-  * Create scheduled tasks `Windows Cleanup` and `Windows Cleanup Notification` for cleaning up Windows of unused files and Windows updates files;
+  * Create scheduled tasks `Windows Cleanup` and `Windows Cleanup Notification` for cleaning up Windows of unused files and Windows updates files
-  * Create a scheduled task `SoftwareDistribution` for cleaning up `%SystemRoot%\SoftwareDistribution\Download`;
+  * Create a scheduled task `SoftwareDistribution` for cleaning up `%SystemRoot%\SoftwareDistribution\Download`
-  * Create a scheduled task `Temp` for cleaning up `%TEMP%`.
+  * Create a scheduled task `Temp` for cleaning up `%TEMP%`
 * Create tasks in the Task Scheduler to clear
   * `%SystemRoot%\SoftwareDistribution\Download`
   * `%TEMP%`
-* Install the latest provided Microsoft Visual C++ 2015–2026 x86/x64 (ARM64 supported);
+* Install the latest provided Microsoft Visual C++ 2015–2026 x86/x64 (ARM64 supported)
-* Install the latest provided .NET Desktop Runtime 8, 9, 10 x64;
+* Install the latest provided .NET Desktop Runtime 8, 9, 10 x64
-* Configure Windows security;
-* Display applied registry policies in the Local Group Policy Editor snap-in (gpedit.msc);
-* Many more File Explorer and context menu "deep" tweaks.
+* Many more File Explorer and context menu "deep" tweaks

 ## Table of Contents